 - The MMRV vaccine protects children from measles, mumps, rubella, and chickenpox

 Cases of measles have been confirmed in the United States.
 Find the latest data on U.S. measles outbreaks.

 Measles is one of the most contagious diseases there is.
 If 1 person has it, 9 out of 10 people close to that person who aren’t immune (protected) will also get measles.
 And it can be dangerous — serious cases of measles can lead to brain damage and even death.

-Measles outbreaks are rare in the United States and around the world in places like Europe, Africa, and South America.
+In recent years, measles outbreaks have increased in the United States and around the world in places like Europe, Africa, and South America.
 Outbreaks typically happen in areas where groups of people don't get vaccinated.
 Since measles is still common in other countries, people can get the disease when they travel — and spread it to people who aren’t vaccinated when they come home.

 Getting vaccinated is the best way to prevent measles.
 And when enough people get vaccinated against measles, the entire community is less likely to get it.
 So when you and your family get vaccinated, you help keep yourselves and your community healthy.

 - What is measles?